revolist/revogrid-docs/gantt/angular-gantt-component.md

 RevoGrid Gantt keeps those fields on a programmable, virtualized grid foundation.
 The timeline adds scheduling context to the same records rather than creating a separate mini-application with different editing behavior.

 For adjacent buying questions, review [Gantt for ERP](/gantt/erp-gantt), [manufacturing Gantt](/gantt/manufacturing-gantt), and [resource scheduling](/gantt/resource-scheduling).
-Current Pro Advanced pricing and request-based trial terms are summarized on the [main Gantt page](/gantt#gantt-pricing-trial).
+Current Pro Advanced pricing and 14-day trial terms are summarized on the [main Gantt page](/gantt#gantt-pricing-trial).

 ## Angular Gantt FAQ